spylu/SCE_circuit_mapping/Methods.md

 Prior to starting work there need to be a few plugins installed in QGIS.
 Follow the direction below:
 1. Open QGIS
 1. In the menu go to: Plugins/Manage
-1. Search for and install: Georeference GDAL, and QuickMapServices
+1. Search for and install: Georeference GDAL, QuickMapServices, and GeoJSONPlugin
 1. Once that is comple, go to the menu Web/QuickmapServices/Settings
     1. Choose the 'More Services' tab
     1. Select 'Get contributed pack'